 The Main Hall

 The main, enclosed hall of the museum showcases a diverse fleet, ranging from sleek speedboats to an opulent Victorian steamer.
 Among this nautical array sits the tatty old rowing boat once used by Beatrix Potter and her husband, William Heelis.
 They would leisurely row on Moss Eccles Tarn during the balmy summer evenings.

 Suspended from the ceiling is an early off-water glider, a testament to successful tests on Windermere in 1943.
 The museum also houses other fascinating exhibits, including the sketchbook of Arthur Ransome, the author behind ‘Swallows and Amazons’.
 Among the collection, visitors can find several ‘Windermere kettles’.
 These are copper urns ingeniously designed to boil five litres of water in just 10 seconds using steam from a ship’s boiler.

-A massive wet dock houses more of the museum’s 40-strong collection of vessels, including two of the boats used in the 2016 film Swallows and Amazons and a classy Florida-built motorboat called Jane.
-Like many boats in the collection, ‘Jane’ has been restored to her former, elegant glory, and now features the original rich red paintwork she sported when she was first imported from the US in 1937.
+A massive wet dock is home to more of the museum’s impressive 40-strong vessel collection.
+This includes two boats featured in the 2016 film “Swallows and Amazons” and a classy motorboat from Florida named ‘Jane’.
+Like many of its nautical companions, ‘Jane’ has been meticulously restored to her former elegance.
+She now boasts the original rich red paintwork she wore proudly when first imported from the US in 1937.

 Visitors are welcome to visit the conservation workshop where experts work on restoring boats in the museum’s collection.
 A free talk is held once a day outside the workshop to help people understand what’s going on inside.